Outline

 See below for a detailed overview of their operation:

-Router Contracts: Main contract handling the routing of swaps on source and destination blockchains.
-They also interface with Circle’s CCTP contract for burning and minting USDC.
+- Router Contracts: Main contract handling the routing of swaps on source and destination blockchains.
+Interfaces with Circle’s CCTP contract for burning and minting USDC.

-Chronicles Shards: These are off-chain entities that listen for gateway events and validate TSS.
-They also relay events to the Timechain.
+- Chronicles Shards: These are off-chain entities that listen for gateway events, validate TSS, and relay events to the Timechain.

 Transaction Lifecycle